microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/09-api-documentation.md

 ## Consequences

 Developers will request `$server/app/api` to get the documentation of endpoints that require authentication with a valid user identity.
+We need to support JWT authentication to allow endpoint testing through Swagger-UI because it does not support mutual TLS authentication (certificate base).